-We have adapted our content for future changes to the importance of user interaction signals in search algorithms.
+We have adapted our content for user interaction signals in search algorithms.

 Speaking of quality…

-Here’s some advice you hear far too little on SEO posts.
-But it’s the single most important piece of advice I can give.
+Here’s some advice you don’t often hear in SEO blogs.
+But it’s the single most important piece of advice I can give you.
 Here goes:

-Make the best piece of content on the internet for your topic
+Make the best page on the internet for your topic.

 If you have actually made a page that provides the best answer to the question or offers the most detailed set of instructions, then the search engines are working very hard to help you …There are thousands of math PhDs on your side, doing their best to send visitors your way!